 Nobody’s Poodle Amazon link

-Nobody’s Poodle and Somebody’s Doodle has been written in collaboration with Nikki’s husband Richard Attree.
+Nobody’s Poodle and Somebody’s Doodle has been written in collaboration with my husband Richard Attree.

-Nobody’s Poodle is inspired by Nikki’s work with the dog refuges and owning a rescue dog herself.
+Nobody’s Poodle is inspired by my work with the dog refuges and owning a rescue dog myself.

 This short noveL is a wooftastic ‘tail’ about a lovable ex-pat pooch living in Tenerife.
 He writes, from a canine point of view of course, about settling down in a new country, coping with the cultural differences, and learning the language (although woof-speak is universal, mas o menos, there are still some differences which need to be understood, otherwise a dog can have muchos problemas with his furry Latin amigos).